 In order to keep them running, 12 ELR Crossing Keepers and Signalmen will have undertaken a turn of duty on the Railway; the trains cannot move unless Signalmen are manning the Railway’s Signal Boxes.

 We have Level Crossing Boxes at Townsend Fold and Rawtenstall West, and Signal Boxes at Ramsbottom and Bury South.
 To run a passenger train the entire length of the line from Heywood to Rawtenstall we need all four Boxes to be open.
 The post of Signalman is a safety critical position within the Railway's operation.

 A Signalman’s primary duty is to ensure the safe passage of trains.
 This is much more than simply pulling levers to change points and work signals.
 A Signalman must operate equipment so that trains are signalled and regulated in accordance with the ELR Rules, Regulations, Instructions and the timetable currently in force, whilst ensuring the highest possible standards of safety and train performance.

-For more information on becoming a working member, please contact Chris Moore from the Volunteer Liaison Team on 07840 110448 or at email@example.com.
+For more information on becoming a working member, please contact the Volunteer Liaison Team on 07585 198455 or at firstname.lastname@example.org.